Gerry Murphy Prize

 Selection process

-The Gerry Murphy Prize regional competitions will be held between late October and early December.
+The first-round Gerry Murphy Prize competitions will be held between late October and early December of the year preceding the final.

 All trainees will have 10 minutes maximum for their presentation and a further 3 to 5 minutes for questions.